gaschgithub/reaper-mastering-toolkit/README.md

 Mastering is treated here as a constrained and well-defined audio process:
 the processing of a **single stereo signal** with the goal of achieving consistency across various playback contexts.

-The toolkit focuses on how **procedural decisions in mastering** can be formalized, inspected, and reproduced through code.
+The toolkit focuses on how **procedural decisions in mastering** can be formalized and reproduced through code.

 ---